DMKEBUSINESSGMBH/jenkins-composer-trigger/README.md

 * enter the path to the php-binary
 * enter the path to composer.phar

-please make sure that during the build process a `` composer update`` is performed!
+Please make sure that during the build process a `` composer update`` is performed by yourself!